-Vice Chair, Arlington County Board
+Vice Chairman, Arlington County Board

-The Honorable J. Walter Tejada was elected to the County Board on March 11, 2003, in a Special Election.
-Mr. Tejada was re-elected on November 6, 2007.
-He served as Chairman to the Board in 2008 and 2013 and Vice-Chairman in 2007.
-He was re-elected in 2011 and completed his second term as Chairman of the Board on December 31, 2013.
+The Honorable J. Walter Tejada was elected to the County Board on March 11, 2003, in a special election.
+Reelected in 2007 and 2011, he served as Chairman of the Board in 2008 and 2013 and Vice-Chairman in 2007, 2011 and 2015.

-Mr. Tejada has been a resident and community leader in Arlington for over 20 years.
-Prior to his election as a member of the County Board, he served on a number of citizen advisory groups including the Fiscal Affairs Advisory Commission, the Affordable Housing Task Force, the Sports Commission, the Neighborhood Day Organizing Committee and the Bicentennial Celebration Task Force.
+A resident of Arlington for over 20 years, Mr. Tejada was a community leader prior to his election to the County Board.
+He served on a number of citizen advisory groups including the Fiscal Affairs Advisory Commission, the Affordable Housing Task Force, the Sports Commission, the Neighborhood Day Organizing Committee and the Bicentennial Celebration Task Force.

-He is a former Virginia State Director of the League of United Latin American Citizens, the founding chairman of the state-wide Virginia Coalition of Latino Organizations (VACOLAO), the founding President of the American Salvadoran Association of Virginia and of the Latino Democrats of Virginia.
+He is a former Virginia State Director of the League of United Latin American Citizens, the founding chairman of the state-wide Virginia Coalition of Latino Organizations, the founding president of the American Salvadoran Association of Virginia and of the former Latino Democrats of Virginia.

-In 2011 Mr. Tejada was also honored with the 2011 Immigrant Advocate of the Year Award by the Capital Area Immigrant Rights (CAIR) Coalition for his continued support for immigrants’ rights.
+Mr. Tejada was also honored with the 2011 Immigrant Advocate of the Year Award by the Capital Area Immigrant Rights Coalition for his continued support of immigrants’ rights.

 Born in El Salvador, Mr. Tejada moved to the United States at the age of 13.
 He studied Government and Communication at George Mason University and has worked as an investigator, a business consultant and as an aide to Congressman Jim Moran.